Unclassified language: Scarcity of data

-Many of these languages are also considered unclassifiable, as the amount of data may not be enough to reveal close relatives if there were some.
+Many unclassified languages are also considered unclassifiable due to the presence of some, but not enough, data to reveal close language relatives.
 For others there may be enough data to show the language belongs to a particular family, but not where within it, or to show the language has no close relatives, but not enough to conclude that it is a language isolate.